HOW should this medicine be used?

 Always look at bimekizumab-bkzx solution before injecting it.
 Check that the expiration date has not passed and that the liquid is clear or slightly yellow.
 The liquid should not contain visible particles.
 Do not use a syringe or autoinjector if it is cracked or broken, if it is expired or frozen, or if the liquid is cloudy or contains small particles.

 You can inject bimekizumab-bkzx injection anywhere on the front of your thighs (upper leg) or abdomen (stomach) except your navel and the area 2 inches (5 centimeters) around it.
 If you have a caregiver to inject the medication, the back of the upper arm may also be used.
 To reduce the chances of soreness or redness, use a different site for each injection.
 Do not inject into an area where the skin is tender, bruised, red, or hard or where you have scars or stretch marks.
 Do not inject bimekizumab-bkzx into an area affected by psoriasis.
+If your doctor has told you to inject two syringes of bimekizumab-bkzx for each dose, choose a different spot for each injection.

 Your doctor or pharmacist will give you the manufacturer's patient information sheet (Medication Guide and Instructions for Use) when you begin treatment with bimekizumab-bkzx injection and each time you refill your prescription.
 Read the information carefully and ask your doctor or pharmacist if you have any questions.
-You can also visit the Food and Drug Administration (FDA) website ( http://www.fda.gov/Drugs/DrugSafety/ucm085729.htm ) to obtain the Medication Guide, or the manufacturer's website to obtain the Medication Guide and the Instructions for Use.
+You can also visit the Food and Drug Administration (FDA) website ( https://www.fda.gov/Drugs/DrugSafety/ucm085729.htm ) to obtain the Medication Guide, or the manufacturer's website to obtain the Medication Guide and the Instructions for Use.